miranska/restore/README.md

 # RESTORE

 <!-- One Paragraph of project description goes here -->
-RESTORE stands for regression testing of two dataset migration.
-Given two datasets in a scenario where a legacy dataset will be replaced by a target dataset, we will analyze the difference between them based on a number of tests such as:
+RESTORE stands for REgreSsion Testing tool fOR datasEts.
+Given two datasets in a scenario where an old version of a dataset is replaced by a new version of a dataset, we analyze the difference between them based on a number of tests, such as

    1. Distribution test: Kolmogorov-Smirnov test;
    2. Correlation tests: Pearson correlation coefficient and Spearman's correlation;